Interview with The Bookdragon

 What's next for you?

-My second novel will be published next year.
+I’m working on a very different novel at the moment.
 It’s the first in a series, this time in the crime fiction genre, and it features a heroine who works as a forensic psychologist, using her professional skills to unveil the secrets that people will kill to keep hidden.
 It’s much darker than Striking Out, bleaker and more cynical, and I’m really enjoying the change of mood.

 I’m working on the sequel to Striking Out as well, and I’m grateful to be able to switch between this lighter, humorous work, and the darker piece that takes more out of me emotionally.
 It’s wonderful to be able to further develop my Striking Out characters – I’ve made Des’s life very difficult in the sequel.
 Des is a misogynistic, sleazy ego-maniac and making his life a misery gives me a lot of pleasure.

-I have a non-fiction book close to completion, too, and I’m hoping to have that ready for submission in the next six months or so.
+I have a non-fiction book close to completion, too.
 It’s a book on psychological profiling for writers, to help writers create psychologically credible personality structures for their characters.